Sayandeep27/Sayandeep27/README.md

 - 👋 Hi, I’m @Sayandeep27
 - 👀 I’m interested in - Data Structures and Algorithms and Competitive Programming
 - 💞️ I’m  currently - Pupil (1377*) Codeforces and solved 480+ questions on Leetcode
-- 🌱 I’m currently learning - Machine Learning and Data science
+- 🌱 Exploring Machine Learning and Data science

 <!---